awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 ## Querying a Database Using a SQL Client<a name="connect-using-sql-client"></a>

 Next, you connect to your cluster by using a SQL client tool and run a simple query to test the connection\.
 You can use most SQL client tools that are compatible with PostgreSQL\.
-For this tutorial, you use the SQL Workbench/J client that you installed in the prerequisites section of this tutorial\.
+For this tutorial, you use the SQL Workbench/J client\.
 Complete this section by performing the following steps:
 + [Install SQL Client Drivers and Tools](#rs-gsg-sql-client)
 + [To Get Your Connection String](#rs-gsg-how-to-get-connection-string)
 + [To Connect from SQL Workbench/J to Your Cluster](#rs-gsg-how-to-connect-from-workbench)